mrfiesta/ProcessAnalyze_Tweets_Local_and_EMRSpark/README.md

 * Eextract all unigrams and match them with the gazetteer (geocoding),
 * Deliver two files with the most frequent words (JSON) and the geocoded tweets with latitude and longitude coordinates (CSV), and the necessary data to create the co-occurrence matrix (JSON).

-The instructions to change variables are inside the instructions.txt

 ## Platforms

 * **Linux**: Tested on Ubuntu 18.04

+## Instructions

+Both folders contain a Instructions.txt file which contains the instructions to change the variables ahd paths in your local machine or EMR cluster.

 ## Tools Required